 When determining the temperature for inside/outside days, the office staff will contact at least two of the following sources:

 We will check both of these resources to determine if the temperature is over 20 degrees for inside/outside days.
 Additional conditions may require us to call an inside day.
 Please ensure your children are dressed appropriately in the winter months.
-If you need assistance with proper attire, please don’t hesitate to ask for support.
+If you need assistance with proper attire, please don’t hesitate to ask for support from our Parent Liaison.

 Students are expected to remain in class.
 If it is necessary for students to be in the halls, they must have hall passes.
 It is the student’s responsibility to secure a pass from the teacher or office personnel before entering the halls.